-Students are REQUIRED TO COMPLETE ALL WRITTEN and ORAL COMPONENTS of this course.
+Students are REQUIRED TO COMPLETE ALL COMPONENTS of this course.
 There are no exceptions to this.
 Extra assignments to improve grades will NOT be allowed.
-Failure to complete a component will result in a grade of zero for that component.

-Multiple choice exams may be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.
+Exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.